 Prolific 3Doodler Printing Pen Artist, Grace Du Prez, has been Doodling since 2014 and has worked on record breaking projects, such as a life sized car for Nissan.
-She is also the host of our Bluprint 3D Pen Art series, which you can watch here.
+She is also the host of our Bluprint 3D Pen Art series.

 Grace has been running 3D Pen Creation workshops for two years, so she knows all the best tips and tricks for beginners.
 She has gathered the top 10 most common questions she’s received since the beginning of her Doodling career, and answered them here.

 1. How do I use a 3D Pen?
 What can I make with a 3Doodler?

 There are three main ways to use a 3D pen like 3Doodler.